Seirdy/clogstats/README.md

 ```

 Another example: say I finished an anime episode that just came out and want to talk
 about it.
-Weestats can filter my anime channels to just those that were active in the
+Clogstats can filter my anime channels to just those that were active in
-past 30 minutes:
+the past 30 minutes:

 ``` sh
 clogstats -d 0.5 --sort-by msgs --min-activity 1 --include-channels \